joesingo/asteroid-tracker/README.md

 ```
 * Create targets and populate `target_info` in tags section
 * Create an observation template for each target
-* Create `config.yaml` as follows (change the target and template PKs as
+* Create `config.yaml` as follows (change the target and template names as
   appropriate):
 ```yaml
 tom_education_url: "http://localhost:8000",